ITC-CRIB/training-resources/GeoSpatial_Training_Resources.md

 ### Common Resources for Geo Spatial Observation and Geo Informatics Systems

-These are links to resources that have tutorials/courses for Geo Spatial comouting and analyses.
+These are links to resources that have tutorials/courses for Geo Spatial computing and analyses.

 - [GeoHackWeek 2017 Materials](https://github.com/geohackweek/tutorial_contents) - Materials from GeohackWeek which happened in University of Washington in 2017.
 - [Python GeoSpatial Analysis Cookbook](https://github.com/mdiener21/python-geospatial-analysis-cookbook) - Over 60 python recipes to perform spatial operations and build an indoor routing Django web application